anthony-fdez/granite/README.md

 # Component library

 ## Next up to work on:
+- Figure out a nice way to have all the popup components not be rendered all the time on the DOM, but still have the animate nicely
 - Fix theming.
 Allow the user to have their own colors, as well as setting default stylings for everything that is shared on the app.
 All this would happen in `<ThemeProvider />` and some external files that handle constants.